 - Samples can always be dragged and dropped into the DAW.

 - Make sure you keep your downloads organized.
 If you save a project and move the location of the project’s files.
 The project might not open.

 - Save often.
 Once every hour or after you’ve created something awesome is the rule.
 If you make something really good and the DAW crashes, you might not find your way back.

 - Plugins are installed into default folders and your DAW should automatically recognize them.
-If not.
-Check specifically for your DAW.
+If not, check how to refresh the plugin list.

 - To turn your music project into a Wav or Mp3 file.
 You need to export it as Wav or Mp3.